bitcoindevkit/book-of-bdk/docs/cookbook/quickstart.md

 === "Swift"

+    ```shell
+    swift package init --type executable
+    ```
-    Create a new Swift project in Xcode.
+    Or, if you're building an iOS app, create a new Swift project in Xcode.

 === "Kotlin"